45 Best Baking Cookbooks for Beginners: Top Recipes and Tips

 Highlights of this book:

-It selects the preparation methods of 160 recipes from the 60 years since the establishment of the French Renault Culinary School and narrates them from the creative direction and techniques, such as childhood, love, luxury, color, raw materials, natural force, architecture, bubbles, imprints, etc.
+It selects the preparation methods of 160 recipes from the 60 years since the establishment of the French Renault Culinary School.
+It narrates them from the creative direction and techniques, such as childhood, love, luxury, color, raw materials, natural force, architecture, bubbles, imprints, etc.

 Reason for recommendation: